splunk/public-o11y-docs/logs/scp.rst

    Schedule: Always on
    Action: Abort search

+After creating the Workload Rule, it appears in Workload Management on the Workload Rules tab as follows:

 .. image:: /_images/logs/WorkloadMgmt.png
          :width: 100%
-         :alt: This screenshot shows the configuration of the Workload Rule.

-The Workload Rule limits each Log Observer Connect search to 5 minutes.
+         :alt: This screenshot shows the configuration of the Workload Rule limiting Log Observer Connect searches to 5 minutes.

 .. _download-certificate: